WizardGit/StingerRunRacing/README.md

 How does fireballs work?
 war simulator with characters - you can set waypoints to be enemies and draw lines or maybe triggers to detect others How does color mask work?

-Debugging:
-fix the inefficient code for placement script
-Ice Level touch-up
-fix having to load all the dragon skin materials create way that npc dragon can be in water!

 https://play.unity.com/u/KaizarTheSneak
 https://answers.unity.com/questions/1725269/how-to-rename-a-script.html